morpheuslord/passinfo.cmd/README.md

- if u want it to prank ur friend so u can opt for that. it gives u an complete audit of some software and hardware audit. it shows ur net speed also. i am even adding the stuff i used to convert it i can be used in any windows s until 10. passinfo-v.13 even converts the chosen option into a txt file and add ur own password default password is 123456 enjoy and have fun.
+ if u want it to prank ur friend so u can opt for that. it gives u an complete audit of some software and hardware audit. it shows ur net speed also. i have added a loading function which u can update whith what ever u want or if u dont want u can remove it . i am even adding the stuff i used to convert it i can be used in any windows s until 10. passinfo-v.14 even converts the chosen option into a txt file and add ur own password default password is 123456 enjoy and have fun.
  **********************************************************************************************************************
  **********************************************************************************************************************